Maeshowe – historic additions, incursions and the Norse runes

 A solitary lichen-crowned megalith stands in a field about half a mile to the south-east of the Stones of Stenness …

-Knowes and barrows on the Ness of Brodgar
+The knowes, howes and barrows around the Ring of Brodgar

 Although the Ring of Brodgar dominates the surrounding area, the stone circle is but the tip of an archaeological iceberg …